-Detailed Guidance Attention: For the purposes of this Sub-indicator, 'Just Transition principles' refer to those outlined in the International Labour Organization's (ILO's) Just Transition Guidelines.
-Metric a): The company has committed to addressing adverse impacts of the implementation of its decarbonization strategy on Indigenous communities, Indigenous governments, and/or Indigenous businesses and contractors.
+Attention: For the purposes of this Sub-indicator, 'Just Transition principles' refer to those outlined in the International Labour Organization's (ILO's) Just Transition Guidelines.

+Metric a): The company has committed to addressing adverse impacts of the implementation of its decarbonization strategy on Indigenous communities, Indigenous governments, and/ or Indigenous businesses and contractors.
 To be assessed as 'Yes' on this Metric, the company has been assessed as yes on 9.1.a AND has provided details of its efforts to addressing adverse impacts of the implementation of its decarbonization strategy on Indigenous communities, Indigenous governments, and/or Indigenous businesses and contractors.
 The company has publicly stated its commitment to do so.
-Metric b): The company commits to the principle of free, prior, and informed consent (FPIC) where Indigenous peoples are affected by the implementation of its decarbonization strategy.
+Metric b): The company has made a public statement committing to the principles of free, prior and informed consent (FPIC) where Indigenous peoples are affected by its decarbonization strategy.
+Further, the company has outlined a process to ensure the participation of Indigenous peoples in decisions affecting them and the effective protection of their fundamental rights.
 The company has made a public commitment stating its commitment to FPIC where Indigenous peoples are affected by its decarbonization strategy.
+The company has also outlined the process it will employ to ensure Indigenous participation in decisions that affect Indigenous peoples and how the company will ensure the protection of Indigenous people's fundamental rights.
 Metric c): The company has committed to decarbonize in line with Just Transition principles as set out in the International Labour Organization's Just Transition Guidelines.
 For a company to be assessed as Yes on 9.2.a, it must be assessed as Yes on 9.1.a AND must also explicitly reference the International Labour Organization's (ILO's) Just Transition Guidelines.
-The commitment must be publicly available.
-Metric d): The company has committed to retain, retrain, redeploy, and/or compensate workers affected by implementation of its decarbonization strategy.
+The commitment must be publicly available Metric d): The company has committed to retain, retrain, redeploy, and/or compensate workers (including contractors) affected by implementation of its decarbonization strategy.
 To be assessed as 'Yes' on this Metric, the company should provide evidence that it is developing, or plans to develop policies and dedicate resources to re- and/or up-skill workers displaced by the implementation of its decarbonization strategy.
-Metric e): The company discloses the quantifiable Key Performance Indicators The company discloses on the quantifiable Key Performance Indicators it uses to track its commitment to a Just Transition and it commits to disclose progress against these indicators on an annual basis.
+Metric e): The company discloses the quantifiable Key Performance Indicators it uses to track its commitment to a Just Transition.
+The company discloses on the quantifiable Key Performance Indicators it uses to track its commitment to a Just Transition and it commits to disclose progress against these indicators on an annual basis.